 - College degree required, advanced degree (MFA, MEd) strongly preferred.

 - Ability to lift 35 pounds; current valid CA driver’s license and ability to drive a car if needed.

 We offer competitive pay and benefits, including health insurance, ample paid time off, and more.
 Our work environment is casual, upbeat, professional, and fun.
 Come join us!

-Subject line: Marketing
+Subject line: Education